andrikumar/Revolution/Responses.md

 Here is where I'll be posting my responses to The Revolution Will be Digitized readings!

 ## March 2nd HW
+### What is at Stake
+I have always felt really uncomfortable about speculative design and sci-fi.
+The main reason is that I feel so weird about imagining a future while ignoring the real problems people are facing now.
+Sci-fi/speculative work always felt like a fantasy place that just ignores the real stories of trauma that are happening today.
+As I read this article, I realize there is definitely more nuance in these works than what I originally realized.
+These works, while fantasy, also result in how we shape our reality.
+I do think the article poses an interesting question indirectly about the ethics of speculative design with the Theranos example.
+Of course, Theranos was a horrible organization.
+Theranos moved past speculating a new world and took it way too far-- lying and manipulating to convince people that they could create that world today.
+However, should there be ethics in how we speculative, even before we even discuss making?
+In other words, should there be a rule book on how people should approach speculative design ethically so they do not get lost in the fantasy (like Theranos)?

+### Plasmodial Properties
+Reading about slime mold made me realize that unfortunately, American education has failed me (once again).
+Slime mold for Octavia Butler, and everyone else, really reimagines many scientific concepts of what it means to be a body.
+However, I and none of my friends have ever heard of slime mold.
+I understand that science education (especially up till high school) is to help you gain a better understanding of the natural world.
+As a result, it can be confusing to present information that contradicts specific notions.
+However, I feel like smile mold does not complicate but instead offers new perspectives.
+It is frustrating that educational systems do not see that as well.

+The article also mentioned many people are harnessing the power of slime mold for its ability but their works are never in conversation with slime mold's queerness.
+I feel like this a perfect example of how even if slime mold was taught in schools, I think it would somehow end up reiterating values that capitalism has brought to science rather than introducing new ones.
+I just feel like the education around slime mold would be focused on the efficiency, re-iterating the values of capitalism, and completely ignore how slime mold challenges what it means to work as a group/be an individual.

 ### Speculative Writing Assignment
 https://docs.google.com/document/d/1bWEOnOlyQdTsF0zj4Wrw8a9QNk3I5Xn778jIwNtAtTo/edit?usp=sharing